folknor/luash/README.md

 This fork of luash removes the pollution of `_G`, for safer use in unknown environments.

-It also simplifies the argument parsing, removing the ability to pass in non-indexed tables that map key:value to key=value.
+It also improves keyed-table argument parsing, adding support for function references, replacing underscores with dashes in keys, and so forth.
+Please read below.

-If you've read the original README, please read this in its entirety as well, because more things have changed.
+Even if you read the README in [zserge/luash](https://github.com/zserge/luash), please read this in its entirety as well, because more things have changed.

 ## Install

 Clone this repo and copy sh.lua into your project.

 ## Simple usage

-Every command that can be called via os.execute can be used as a global function.
-All the arguments passed into the function become command arguments.

 ``` lua
 local sh = require("sh")